Augustino Ramadhani: Military career

 After obtaining his first degree in 1970 Ramadhani joined the Tanzania People's Defence Force (JWTZ).

 He trained in the Military Academy of Tanzania from 1970 to 1971, and while training was the lawyer of the JWTZ.

 When he left the academy he was promoted to second lieutenant and appointed to head the Mugulani Camp in Dar es Salaam.

 In 1978 he was promoted to Major and transferred to Tabora as the head of JWTZ's Faru Brigade.

 From 1978 to 1979 he was seconded from the army to serve as Deputy Chief Justice and then Chief Justice of Zanzibar.

-In March 1979 he returned to the JWTZ during the war between Tanzania and Uganda under Idi Amin.
+In March 1979 he returned to the JWTZ during the Uganda–Tanzania war under Idi Amin.

 He served as judge of the military court in Uganda.

 After the war he was able to return to Zanzibar as Chief Justice.

 He eventually reached the rank of brigadier general in the army.

 He was finally released from the army in 1996 with the return of democracy to Tanzania.

 Jurist

 In 1978, when Abdul Jumbe Mwinyi was president of Zanzibar, the government of Zanzibar appointed Ramadhani deputy Chief Justice of Zanzibar.

-The Judge of Appeal’s Court and Chief Justice at this time was Damian Lubuva.
+The Judge of Appeal's Court and Chief Justice at this time was Damian Lubuva.

 In October 1978 Ramadhani was appointed to be the Chief Justice of Zanzibar.

 He left office in March 1979 during the war, but after it ended on 8 January 1980 he was again appointed Chief Justice of Zanzibar.

 He held this office until 1989, when he was succeeded by Judge Hamid Muhamad Hamid.

 Ramadhani was a Justice of Appeal of the United Republic of Tanzania from 23 June 1989 to 2010, when he reached the compulsory retirement age of 65.

 He was a judge of the East African Court of Justice from November 2001 to 2007.

 In his last three years on the bench he was the Chief Justice of Tanzania from 2007 to 2010.

-Ramadhani was elected Judge of the African Court on Human and Peoples' Rights in 2010 for a six year term.
+Ramadhani was elected Judge of the African Court on Human and Peoples' Rights in 2010 for a six-year term.

 He was president of the court from 2014 to 2016, when he retired.

 In 2016 he spoke in the Justice and Democracy Session of CUMIPAZ 2016, a conference organized by the Global Embassy of Activists for Peace.

 In 2020 he was a General Secretary of the International Council of Jurists.